zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 ---

 Welcome back to another post.
-Today I wanted to highlight my favorite automated testing library, [Jest](https://github.com/facebook/jest), from Facebook.
+Today I wanted to highlight my new favorite automated testing library, [Jest](https://github.com/facebook/jest), from Facebook.
 This is a delightful tool with built in code coverage and minimal setup time.
 For this post, I've created a [GitHub Repository](https://github.com/zackurben/intro-to-jest) for you to use as you follow along, if you choose to.

 <br>
-To get started with Jest in your [NPM](https://www.npmjs.com/) based projects, you can add it as a dev dependency.
+To get started with Jest in a [NPM](https://www.npmjs.com/) based project, simply add it as a dev dependency.
 Once installed, you can instantly get started with writing tests!

 ```bash
 npm i --save-dev jest